JohnVictoryz/Soviet-Docs/docs/Developer Documentation/Making Packages.md

     git add -A
     ```

-    Then to commit the changes(it is preffered to sign the commit so they are verified you can for more info visit [this](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)):
+    Then to commit the changes(it is preffered to sign the commit so they are verified you can visit [this](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) for more information)

     Without signing:

     ```